Brambles and other woody weeds

 What are brambles and woody weeds?

 Brambles can be a problem, especially in neglected areas of the garden, or under hedges.
-Ivy is another common woody weed that grows not only over the ground and through plants, but also buildings and fences.
+Ivy is another common woody weed that grows not only over the ground and through plants, but also over buildings and fences.

 Other woody weeds that can cause problems in gardens include suckers and seedlings from trees and shrubs.